 You can only create an initial admin user on the Welcome Page if you connect using

 After you create the initial admin account, you can log in to the Admin Console by completing the following steps:

 Type the username and password you created on the Welcome page to open the Keycloak Admin Console.Admin Console

-This short tutorial walks you through creating a new realm within the Keycloak Admin Console and adding a new user to that realm.
-With that new user you will log into your new realm and visit the built-in User Account service that all users have access to.
+In this section you will create a new realm within the Keycloak admin console and add a new user to that realm.
+You will use that new user to log in to your new realm and visit the built-in user account service that all users have access to.

-Before you can participate in this tutorial, you need to complete the installation of Keycloak and create the initial admin user as shown in the Installing and Booting tutorial.
+Before you can create your first realm, complete the installation of Keycloak and create the initial admin user as shown in Installing and Booting.

 To create a new realm, complete the following steps:

 From the Master drop-down menu, click Add Realm.
 When you are logged in to the master realm this drop-down menu lists all existing realms.

-After creating the realm the main Admin Console page opens.
-The current realm is now set to
+When the realm is created, the main admin console page opens.
+Notice the current realm is now set to

 demo.
 Switch between managing the

-master realm and the realm you just created by clicking the top left corner dropdown menu.
+master realm and the realm you just created by clicking entries in the Select realm drop-down menu.